 HDR Software to Download – Required

-- Photomatix Pro – You can save money if you use the checkout coupon code ”STUCKINCUSTOMS“.
-Download it now at the Photomatix website.
+- Photomatix Pro – You can save money if you use the coupon code ”TREYRATCLIFF” at checkout from the Photomatix website.
 There is also a free version that leaves an ugly watermark available.

 - People also enjoy my Trey’s Photomatix Presets that will help give your photos many looks, from dreamy to grunge and everything in between.

 Optional Photo Software to Download – Highly recommended and fun!

 - Adobe Lightroom – The final bonus steps of my tutorial have you using Adobe Lightroom for some finishing touches.

 - I have about 80 Trey’s Lightroom Presets that are downloadable and also great for HDR and other kinds of photos!